RamonLopezUAT/StudentInnovationProject/README.md

 ### Versions:
 1. **Version 11.13.2024:** Moved the header bar from the middle of the screen to the top.
 2. **Version 11.18.2024:** Inserted the logo of Meta Insight into the window and taskbar.
 Created the versions history to see Meta Insight's devlopment history.
+3. **Version 11.20.2024:** Implemented and fixed the drag-and-drop box.
+User can now open their file explorers and drop the file into this.